 At Peninsula Grammar we provide a safe and respectful learning environment through our commitment to wellbeing.
 We endeavour to provide every student with the support they need to Learn.
 Grow.
 Flourish!
 We have a team of counselling and health professionals to assist students and their families.
 The School Counsellors are located in the Student Services Centre.
 Students may request to see a counsellor themselves or be referred by a parent or staff member.
 The counsellors make time available to help students with personal problems, social difficulties, organisation concerns, or to assist in developing specific study techniques.
 Services include:

 - Counselling

 - First aid

 - Consultation

 - Assistance with referrals to external agencies

 - Specialist programs.

-If you are interested in more information, please speak to your child's Mentor or contact Lyn Bylart on 9788 7823.
+If you are interested in more information, please speak to your child's Mentor.

 WELLBEING AND POSITIVE EDUCATION TEAM